Flight Change

 Q. Are budget airlines reliable for long-haul flights?

-A. Budget airlines can be a cost-effective option for long-haul flights, but they often have stricter baggage policies and fewer amenities.
-Check the airline’s reviews and policies to ensure it meets your needs and expectations.
+A. Budget airlines can be cost-effective, but they often have stricter baggage policies and fewer amenities.

 Q. What is the best time to book cheap flights to the US?

-A. The best time to book cheap flights to the US is typically 1-3 months in advance for domestic flights and 2-8 months in advance for international flights.
-Mid-week and off-peak seasons also offer better deals.
+A. The best time to book cheap flights to the US is typically 1-3 months in advance.

 Q. What should I do if my flight is canceled?